web-archive-group/WALK-PageRank/README.md

 This repository modifies WALK templates in order to run PageRank on collections.
 Dynamic PageRank is probably too intensive, so for at least a beginning point we will run 15 iterations per collection.

+This is using Warcbase's [Spark Network Analysis](http://lintool.github.io/warcbase-docs/Spark-Network-Analysis/), developed by the amazing team of Alice Ran Zhou (University of Waterloo), Jeremy Wiebe (University of Waterloo), Shane Martin (York University), and Eric Oosenbrug (York University), in part during the [Archives Unleashed hackathon](http://archivesunleashed.ca/).

 ## Visualizing Them

 1. Clone the repository